keboola/connection-docs/management/project/limits/index.md

 Each Keboola Connection project has two kinds of limits:

 1. **Business limits** are set in your contract and define the business usage of our platform.
 This can be seen as the **size** of your project.
-Exceeding them will earn you a call from us, and a possible contract update conversation.
+Exceeding them will earn you a call from us and a possible contract update conversation.

 2. **Platform limits** represent what our platform is **technically capable of**.
 Reaching or exceeding